 Read Lynne Jones’ Blog on Delivering Emergency Assistance in the Philippines after Typhoon Haiyan

 - Lynne Jones, FXB Fellow, child and adolescent psychiatrist, researcher, and relief worker, spent two months in the Philippines delivering emergency assistance to typhoon victims in coordination with the International Medical Corps.
 Read her blog from December for a gripping on-the-ground account and listen to her speak about her experiences with BBC.

 Jennifer Leaning Speaks with The Aman Foundation about Harvard’s Disaster Work in Pakistan

-- Dr. Jennifer Leaning, FXB Center Director, was part of a Harvard team who traveled to Karachi, Pakistan earlier this month to participate in The Contemporary South Asian Cities Conference.
+- January 2014 — Dr. Jennifer Leaning, FXB Center Director, was part of a Harvard team who traveled to Karachi, Pakistan in early January to participate in The Contemporary South Asian Cities Conference.
 The South Asia Institute was an organizing partner for the four-day conference, which attracted 2,500 participants.
 The team spoke on panels that explored a range of issues, including mental health, disaster response, urbanization, and housing.
 Leaning spoke to The Aman Foundation about the teams’ plans to support its work related to trauma care, disaster health, and disaster mental health.
 Watch the interview here.
 Plus, read more about the team’s work in the Express Tribune and in The News.

 FXB Human Trafficking Team Takes Investigative Trip to India

 - January 2014 — FXB Director of Research Jacqueline Bhabha and FXB Senior Fellow Anne Stetson, who lead the FXB Center’s Human Trafficking and Forced Labor Program, are currently in India to explore potential synergies with anti-trafficking programs on the Nepalese-Indian border.
 Stay tuned for further photographs and updates.